pt fr it es uk

 (click thumbnails to expand)

-Below is a graph of Historical Sea Surface Temperature for Goolwa.
+Below is a graph of Historical Sea Surface Temperature for Goolwa Beach.
 This has been derived from analysis of two decades of oceanographic satellite measurements of nearby open water.
 We have calculated the average water temperature variation around the year as well as the extremes that have been observed on each date.

-Goolwa Water Temperature Graph
+Goolwa Beach Water Temperature Graph

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Actual sea surface water temperatures close to shore at Goolwa can vary by several degrees compared with these open water averages.
+Actual sea surface water temperatures close to shore at Goolwa Beach can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
-Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Goolwa.
+Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Goolwa Beach.
 Refer to our detailed weather forecasts for this information.